nextapps-de/flexsearch/doc/document-search.md

 }]
 ```

-An enriched result set now looks like:
+An enriched result set looks like:

 ```js
 [{